 - You will need to override the remote language configuration file with the updated one.
-To do this, navigate to WPML -> Translation Management page, and click the Custom XML Configuration tab.
+To do this, navigate to WPML -> Settings page, and click the Custom XML Configuration tab.
 Copy the content of your updated language configuration file to the editor, and click Save.

 - Create a new page, and add the new module(s) to it.
 In case you updated some attributes for existing modules, add these to the page as well.
 In this example, we will assume that the Call To Action module was newly added to the WPBakery Page builder.
 Add it to the page, and Publish.

 - Click on the plus icon to translate the page.
 This will take you to the Translation Editor screen.